What is 1/9 as a Percent?

 - Rounded to three decimal places: 11.111%

-Always note that rounding introduces slight approximations, so use the exact value when precision is critical Worth keeping that in mind..
+Always note that rounding introduces slight approximations, so use the exact value when precision is critical That's the part that actually makes a difference..

 Scientific Explanation: Why Does 1/9 Result in a Repeating Decimal?